Frequently Asked Questions

 Students and chaperones should arrive prepared for the weather: long pants, warm jackets, and hats/gloves during cold weather; sunscreen, hats, and water bottles if it is warm and sunny.

 The Wylde Center may need to reschedule a field trip due to extreme weather conditions.
-As soon as a cancellation is decided, the Environmental Educator will contact the primary trip contact to let them know.
+As soon as a cancellation is decided, the School Programs Manager will contact the primary trip contact to let them know.
 In the event of such a cancellation, we will do our best to reschedule your trip for a day and time that works for you.
 Field trips will continue, rain or shine, provided weather is not severe.

 We often take photos to document field trips to the garden.
 If teachers or parents do not want their students to be photographed, please inform the education program manager and/or environmental educator